silaspe/maths/docs/rand.md

 .

-Scratch that, I saw them yesterday
+Scratch that, I saw them yesterday.

+.

+Goin' to e#pw#a#nl